Ramsai1234/Experiment-11-programming-logic-device-s-FPGA-BOARDS-/README.md

 ```

 ### Procedure :
-Start the Quartus II Programmer.
+1.Start the Quartus II Programmer.

-Click Add File and select the path to the desired .sof.
+2.Click Add File and select the path to the desired .sof.

-Turn on the Program/Configure option for the added file.
+3.Turn on the Program/Configure option for the added file.

-Click Start to download the selected file to the FPGA.
+4.Click Start to download the selected file to the FPGA.
 Configuration is complete when the progress bar reaches 100%.

 ### Output: